Phase diagrams of spin-2 Floquet spinor Bose-Einstein condensates: Spin-2 Floquet spinor Bose condensates

 In experiments, the quadratic Zeeman shift is tunable~\cite{Gerbier2006,Leslie2009,vinit11,Anquez2016,Yang2019}.
 It can be experimentally adjusted by applying a linearly polarized microwave-frequency magnetic field which off-resonantly induces the transition between the $ | F=2, m_{F}=0 \rangle $ and $ | F=1, m_{F}=0 \rangle $ hyperfine states.
 The transition, which has the coupling strength $\Omega$, is detuned by $\delta $.
-The quadratic Zeeman shift $q\propto \hbar \Omega^2/\delta$~\cite{Leslie2009}.
-By periodically modulating the strength $\Omega$ (from the modulation of the magnitude of the magnetic field), we implement the quadratic Zeeman shift as~\cite{fuji19}
+The quadratic Zeeman shift $q$ is proportional to $\hbar \Omega^2/\delta$~\cite{Leslie2009}.
+By periodically modulating the strength $\Omega$ (via the modulation of the magnitude of the magnetic field), we implement the quadratic Zeeman shift as~\cite{fuji19}

 where $\omega $ and $Q$ are the driving frequency and amplitude, respectively, and $q_0$ is the averaged oscillation value.
 We assume the modulation is high-frequency, i.e., the driving frequency is much larger than other typical energy scales of the system.